 Rock Creek Trail and the signature Metropolitan Branch Trail both received lighting upgrades with Cyclone’s stylish Domia pendant.
 Aesthetics were particularly important on these trails, and DDOT wanted a look that did not vary too much from the original.
 Domia’s classic dome features softened organic curves, so it was considered a comparable – yet enhanced – twist to the original aesthetic.

 This phase of the project also came with its own set of challenges.
 Domia, too, was to be installed on existing posts, but its shepherd’s hook form was at odds with the old design.
-Again, ENGIE collaborated with Cyclone to modify the arm’s shape.
+OPTERRA Energy Services and Cyclone worked together to modify the arm’s shape.
 There was the additional challenge of where to place the 7-pin receptacle, and it was eventually determined that it could be incorporated onto the top of the pole itself as the new arm and luminaire were being installed.

 ---